philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 If you're a web developer, chances are, at some point, you've had to add a social widget to one of your page.
 Actually, probably more than one.
 And chances are you didn't want to put too much thought into it, so you just copied some code from the Internet and called it a day.
 Done and done.

 I mean, the Web is filled with code that has been blindly copied from one source to another.
-Tweet buttons, Like buttons, Disqus comments, Google Analytics, all of these come with nice, neat, one size fits all code snippets.
+Tweet buttons, Like buttons, Disqus comments, Google Analytics, all of these come with nice, neat, prepackaged code snippets.

-In case you haven't figured it out from the title (and my tone), I think you should stop it.
+In case you haven't figured it out from the title (and my tone), I think using these snippets is a bad idea.

 If you're a professional web developer, these snippets are not for you.
 They're for your friends and relatives, your uncle's restaurant business or your sister's baby blog, but they're not for you.

-Prepackaged solutions can never been optimized for all cases, and they frequently come with baggage you don't want or need.
+One size fits all solutions can never been optimized for all cases, and they frequently come with baggage you don't want or need.

-Sure, there are bigger fish to fry, but if you care about performance, reusability, and clean code, then you should make an effort to avoid this temptation.
-Rise to the challenge, as a professional, and take the two seconds it requires to figure out what the code is doing; maybe you can do it better.
+If you care about performance, reusability, and clean code, then you should make an effort to avoid this temptation.
+Rise to the challenge, as a professional, and take the two seconds it requires to figure out what the code is doing.
+Maybe you don't actually need it, or maybe you can do it better.

-## Myths of Social Widgets
+## The Myths of Social Widgets

 Now, you might be thinking to yourself: "but this code was written by a super genius at [insert big company name here] and its been tested on millions and millions of websites; I don't want to mess with that."